 The vice chancellor for academic affairs shall make the final decision, utilizing any resources to assist in deciding the appeal.
-The vice chancellor shall have the right to allow the assigned grade to stand or to raise or lower the assigned grade.
-He/she shall inform all parties involved, including the Academic Appeals Committee, of his/her final decision on the matter.
+The vice chancellor shall

 The University of Mississippi is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award certificates and baccalaureate, master's, specialist, and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, call 404-679-4500, or visit online at www.sacscoc.org for questions about the accreditation.